paji1/minishell/README.md

 # Minishell
-This project is about creating a bash shell.
-You will learn a lot about processes and file descriptors. you’ll be able to travel through time and come back to problems people faced when modern OS's didn’t exist.
+This project is about creating a bash shell

 ## Mendatory Part
 Here are the requirements of this 42 Network project: